kendravant/gc_project/Codebook.md

 --------------------------------
 180 observations of 79 variables

-Each observation contains the average of the features for a given subject and activity
+Each observation contains the average of the selected features for a given subject and activity.
+All variables denoted average() are numeric.

 ####Variables list####

-    subject.id                    Identifier of the person performing the activity activity                      Activity (one of WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) average(t.body.acc.mean.x)
+    subject.id                    Identifier of the person performing the activity (Categorical: 1 -> 30)
+    activity                      Activity (Categorical: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) average(t.body.acc.mean.x)
     average(t.body.acc.mean.y)
     average(t.body.acc.mean.z)